Pellistri inspires Uruguay, Sanchez reignites Chile's WC hopes

 With two qualifiers left at home to Peru and away to Chile, Uruguay's World Cup destiny remains in their own hands.

-They had a dream start in Montevideo as Cavani's first minute cross was half cleared to the edge of the box where Betancur hit a sweet half volley that clipped a heel and skidded past Wuliker Farinez in the Venezuela goal.
+They had a dream start in Montevideo as Cavani's first minute cross was half cleared to the edge of the box where new Tottenham signing Betancur hit a sweet half volley that clipped a heel and skidded past Wuliker Farinez in the Venezuela goal.

 Uruguay were dominant and doubled their lead on 23 minutes after Pellistri showed great trickery to beat three players on the right and cut the ball back for De Arrascaeta to slot home from close range.